Reviews You Can Rely On

 Construction Quality

-Made of a durable roto-molded plastic polymer and with basic but well-designed robust features, we had no issues with the durability of any aspect of this kayak during testing.
-This kayak isn’t made of the absolute strongest plastic available, but it is plenty strong enough for the gentle environments for which it is designed.
+Made of a durable rotomolded plastic polymer and with basic but well-designed robust features, we had no issues with the durability of any aspect of this kayak during testing.
+The Vapor isn't made of the absolute strongest plastic available, but it is plenty strong enough for the gentle environments for which it is designed.

 The 16.5-inch by 10-inch storage well in the rear of the kayak is convenient and an obvious place for small bags, coolers, and drinks.
 However, without any decent attachment point, you run the risk of losing these items if you do happen to capsize.
 This kayak is designed to be kept upright.

-A great choice for those looking for comfort and affordability but don’t want to compromise performance or durability, the Old Town Vapor 10 is a good performer across all testing metrics and it is good enough for most kayakers to enjoy an afternoon on the water.
-It also costs considerably less than most of our other award winners.
+A great choice for those looking for comfort and affordability but who don't want to compromise performance or durability, the Old Town Vapor 10 is a solid performer across all our testing metrics, and it is good enough for most kayakers to enjoy an afternoon on the water.
+The large open cockpit design gives you coverage from the sun and waves but with the openness to move your legs and stretch.
+It's cheaper than many of our kayaks in the lineup but does not compromise on the quality of materials.

-old town vapor 10 kayak review - spacious enough to stretch your legs but not so big that its hard to...
+old town vapor 10 - spacious enough to stretch your legs but not so big that its hard to...

 Spacious enough to stretch your legs but not so big that its hard to handle, the Old Town Vaor is a great option for recreational paddlers looking for an affordable kayak.